-- Box 2d — Collectibles Gain at 28%: If you sold artwork or other collectibles held for investment purposes, the profit is taxed at ordinary income rates if you held it for one year or less.
-If you held the investment for longer than a year, you may be taxed up to a maximum of 28%, depending on your income.
+- Box 2d — Collectibles Gain at 28%: If you sold artwork or other collectibles you held for investment purposes, the profit is taxed up to a maximum of 28%.
+If you held the assets for less than a year, it’s taxed at ordinary income tax rates.

-- Box 3 – Non-dividend Distributions: If you received non-dividend money from a company, it may be reported here.
+- Box 3 — Nondividend Distributions: If you received nondividend money from a company, it is reported here.

 - Box 4 — Federal Income Tax Withheld: If you’re subject to backup withholding and a company withheld taxes from money reported on the 1099-DIV, it is reported here.

-- Box 6 – Foreign Taxes Paid: If foreign taxes were withheld and paid on the money received, it will be reported here.
+- Box 7 — Foreign Taxes Paid: If foreign taxes were paid on dividends and other stock distributions, they’re reported here.

-- Box 8 – Cash Liquidation Distribution: If a company was liquidated, this is the amount that it paid to you out of the liquidation in cash.
+- Box 9 — Cash Liquidation Distribution: If a company was liquidated, this is the liquidated amount paid to you.

-- Box 10 – Exempt-Interest Dividends: In many cases, you do not have to pay taxes on exempt interest dividends.
+- Box 11 — Exempt-Interest Dividends: In many cases, you do not have to pay taxes on exempt-interest dividends.

-- Box 12 – State: If you had state income tax withheld from these earnings, this box reports which state.
+- Box 13 — State: If you had state income tax withheld from your dividend earnings, this box reports which state.